Top US-Regulated Exchanges

 What makes an exchange U.S.-regulated?
 An exchange must register with federal and state regulators, comply with AML/KYC standards, and often hold trust charters or broker-dealer licenses.

 Are U.S.-regulated exchanges safer?
-While no exchange is risk-free, regulatory oversight reduces the likelihood of fraud, insolvency, or unlawful practices.
+While no exchange is risk-free, regulatory oversight reduces the likelihood of illegal deception, insolvency, or unlawful practices.

 Which exchange is best for beginners?
 Coinbase is often recommended due to its user-friendly interface and educational resources.